Our original route

 Slowing down and renting a house or apartment in a particular place has also proved a perfect opportunity to share our journey with friends and family.
 Grandparents have joined us in Guatemala and Tunisia.
 Friends have stayed with us in Thailand and on Cape Cod.
 Those visits are so much more enjoyable for everyone in a home instead of a hotel!

-If you’re part of a traveling family, sign up for Plan Your RTW Trip in 30 Days-Family Edition, which starts today.
+If you’re part of a traveling family, sign up for Plan Your RTW Trip in 30 Days-Family Edition.
 This free program will walk you through the process of planning a big trip like this.

 For more articles about traveling as a family, check out the following: